asinesio/asinesio.github.com/source/_posts/2013-02-13-switch-grails-versions.md

 This is my #firstpost, so I thought I'd share a useful Grails shell script.

+(**Update: you really should use [gvm](http://gvmtool.net) instead of this script.** It is a similar idea but also handles installation, path setup, and other tools like Gradle, vert.x, and Griffon.)

 One of the annoying things about using [Grails](http://www.grails.org) from the command line is dealing with multiple Grails versions on your system.

 This isn't an issue if you're using an IDE that can refer to a Grails version outside of your $PATH.
 However, I find that using a command-line Grails in combination with an IDE like STS or GGTS is the most productive way for me to write Grails code.

 <!--more-->